zwave-js/node-zwave-js/packages/core/api.md

 // @public (undocumented)
 export function authHomeIdFromDSK(dsk: Buffer): Buffer;

+// Warning: (ae-missing-release-tag) "averageRSSI" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function averageRSSI(acc: RSSI, rssi: RSSI, weight: number): RSSI;

 // Warning: (ae-missing-release-tag) "BroadcastCC" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)